MohapatraShibu/MohapatraShibu/README.md

 <img src="https://user-images.githubusercontent.com/69073543/89121725-07178980-d4df-11ea-9fb5-597f3725e5c3.png" width="294" height="185">

 *Strong proficiency in Artificial Intelligence, Bot Development and RPA with extensive hands-on experience in Machine Learning, Deep Learning, MLOps, GIT, Automation Anywhere, API Testing, SoapUI and Oracle Fusion Applications.
 Domain expertise in Machine Learning, Deep Learning and Robotic Process Automation.
-I stand for quality and also strive for excellence and perfection allowing me to share the things I love and the places I discover.*
+I stand for quality and also strive for excellence and perfection which allows me to share the things I love and the places I discover.*
 <hr>

 ## Tools and Technical Skills 🧰